-This is the language that the survey was completed in)
+- This is the language that guest completed the survey in).

-Once you’ve completed the criteria to target your ticket based on the type of feedback within the review/survey, you can then complete additional criteria.
+Once you’ve completed the criteria to target your ticket based on the type of feedback within the review/survey, you can add additional criteria.

 - If no response is submitted (i.e. confirmed using the response assistant),